AlexsLemonade/refinebio-processor-documentation/compendia.md

         - creates test Sample and associates it to the test Experiment and ComputationalResult
         - creates test ComputedFile and associates it to the test Sample
     - creates RNA-Seq test Sample
-        - creates test Expirement
+        - creates test Experiment
         - creates test ComputationalResult
         - creates test Sample and associates it to the test Experiment and ComputationalResult
         - creates test ComputedFile and associates it to the test Sample
-    - creates Sample with non-existant ComputedFile
+    - creates Sample with non-existent ComputedFile
         - creates test Sample
         - associates test Sample to the RNA-Seq Experiment and ComputationalResult
         - does not create a ComputedFile for this Sample
     - creates dataset using the Microarray and RNA-Seq Experiments created in previous steps
-    - assoaciates the dataset to the ProcessorJob
+    - associates the dataset to the ProcessorJob
 - runs the compendia pipeline
 - asserts that one `compendium_result` exists
 - asserts that the `compendium_result`'s primary organism name was set correctly to `DANIO_RERIO`
 - asserts that there is only one organism associates with the `compendium_result`
-- asserts that the test Sample with non-existant ComputedFile was filtered correctly
+- asserts that the test Sample with non-existent ComputedFile was filtered correctly

 ## Future Tests